shams-nahid/My-Daily-AWS-Study/public/Other Services/03 ECS.md

 ### ECS Components

-- `Task Definition`: Allow port mapping. `Port Mapping` allows the container to send and receive traffic through the hsot machine
+- `Task Definition`: Allow port mapping. `Port Mapping` allows the container to send and receive traffic through the host machine
 - `Service Schedular`: Allow to run tasks manually
 - `Container Instance`: On which the container runs on, typically the `ec2 instance` or `ecs ready ec2 instance`
 - `Container Agent`: Allows the containers to connect with the cluster